MrR0807/Notes/understanding-parquet-file.md

 On the other hand, `readAllFromDatabase` and `readBy` has a terrible performance if you have a large number of records in your database:
 * `readAllFromDatabase` actually loads all of the data to memory.
 This means that big files (e.g. terabyte size) just won't fit.
-* `readBy` is smarter, because it is streaming information without having to load it to memory, unfortunately it does this sequentially, essentially doing full table scan talking in SQL terms.
+* `readBy` is smarter, because it is streaming information without having to load it to memory, unfortunately it does this sequentially.
+Essentially doing full table scan talking in SQL terms.
 In algorithmic terms, the cost of a lookup is `O(n)`: if you double the number of records n in your database, a lookup takes twice as long[1].

-Let's generate some amount of data for this database and try small searching experiment:
+Let's generate more data for this database and do a short searching experiment:

 ```java
 public static void main(String[] args) throws IOException {